 Level 3 features a few exceptionally large two-bedroom apartments with a maximum internal area of 97m² and a whopping 34m² terrace.
 These offer open-plan living and full-height glazing.
 The Level 3 apartments also feature a kitchen island bench and a dual vanity in the ensuite.

-In terms of the three-bedroom apartments (of which there’s only two still unsold), these are situated on Levels 4 to 18 with a total floor space of 124m².
+In terms of the three-bedroom apartments (of which there’s only a few still unsold), these are situated on Levels 4 to 18 with floor space of 124 – 159 m².
 As well as the private balcony off the main bedroom, the three-bedroom apartments also offer a free-standing bath.
 Not to mention, of course, those panoramic ocean views.

-The other three-bedroom options are the three beachfront villas available as a part of the Elysian Broadbeach development, of which two are still available.
+The other three-bedroom options are the three beachfront villas available as a part of the Elysian Broadbeach development, of which only one is still available.
 These villas are spread over the bottom three levels of the building and include a private courtyard with direct street access.
 All villas have three bathrooms, a large kitchen with butler’s pantry and walk-in wardrobes in both the master and secondary bedrooms.
 These villas would be great options for downsizers wanting the beachside lifestyle.

-The penthouse suites are something else entirely, with ocean, hinterland and city views around all 360 degrees of the apartment.
-North-facing large balconies of 108m² complement the luxury 302m² interiors.
+The penthouse suites are something else entirely, with views stretching from the beach to the Coolangatta hinterlands, including the nearby Gold Coast CBD.
+Sitting over levels 19 and 20, the Elysian North Penthouse residence has large balconies to complement the luxury 221 m² interiors.
 The finishes of the penthouse suite, as to be expected, have been taken to another height of luxury with designs and finishes not seen within the main apartment finishes.
+The penthouse ‘Sky Homes’ bring together some of the best features of the whole development, with cutting-edge technology combining with high-quality finishes.

 In most floor plans of the two-bedroom apartments, the bedrooms are situated at opposite ends of the home, making the layout perfect for young professionals to share with a roommate.
 All apartments also have open-plan living opening onto the balcony which maximises sea breezes and coastal views.